yixuan/spectra/index.md

 - Header-only.
 Easy to be embedded into other projects
 - Supports symmetric/general, dense/sparse matrices
 - Elegant and user-friendly API with great flexibility
-- Convenient and powerful R interface - [rARPACK](http://cran.r-project.org/package=rARPACK)
+- Convenient and powerful R interface - The [rARPACK](http://cran.r-project.org/package=rARPACK)
+package

 ### Relation to ARPACK